 The bell of Cameron's Feint High school was only two minutes away from ringing.

-Almost as if he were one of the living dead in terms of looks and the way he moved, Lucas continued to walk with a slight limp as he slowly navigated himself to the campus' exit, which was on the first floor.
-He could still feel a bit of throbbing pain from his bruises along with the cuts and gashes he tried to stitch to a close, but for some reason, the difficulty in simple movements that previously hindered him was gone.
-He had no clue on what made moving so easy again but regardless, he was glad he could go home at his own pace.
+Almost as if he were one of the living dead in terms of looks and the way he moved, Lucas continued to walk as he slowly navigated himself to the campus' exit one floor below him.
+He could still feel a bit of throbbing pain from his bruises along with the cuts and gashes he tried to stitch to a close, but for some reason, he was no longer hindered when he tried to move.
+He had no clue on what made moving so easy again but regardless, he was glad he could go home ahead at his own pace.

-By the number of hours Lucas spent mending himself in the nurse's office, he was certain Viola must have already gone home on her own.
-Besides, it would be too much of a hassle to go all the way to the principal's office on the fourth floor only to find out she was already gone.
+Judging by the number of hours Lucas spent mending himself in the nurse's office, he was certain Viola must have already gone home.
+Besides, it would be too much of a hassle to go all the way to the principal's office on the fourth floor, only to find out she was already gone.

-Neither Lucas nor the students looked at each other, not even a glance.
-Lucas stayed close to the wall opposite to the other students while he walked past.
-It appeared neither side wanted to remember the senseless violence that occurred and Lucas was more concerned with getting to the school bus while the path to it was still clear.
+Neither Lucas nor the students looked at each other; not even a glance came about.
+Lucas stayed close to the wall opposite to the other students as he walked past them.
+It appeared neither side wanted to remember the senseless violence that occurred, and Lucas was more concerned with getting to the school bus while the path to it was still clear.

 "You just got lucky, punk..."

-Lucas did not have an exceptional sense of hearing but what little he could pick up still sounded spiteful, enough to make him come to a stop.
+Lucas did not have an exceptional sense of hearing, but what little he could pick up still sounded spiteful, enough to make him come to a stop.
 His head swung toward the line as he attempted to identify the student that tried to talk behind his back.
-His subtle glare was all it took to remind the entire line of what left them in need of medical attention in the first place.
-It wasn't more than a few seconds later before they scrambled into a frenzy, every panicking student tried to prematurely force themselves into the nurse's office to the displeasure of those who were already inside.
+A subtle glare was all it took to remind the entire line what left them in need of medical attention in the first place.
+It wasn't more than a few seconds later before they scrambled into a frenzy.
+Every panicking student tried to prematurely force themselves into the nurse's office to the displeasure of those who were already inside.

-Now with nobody around to make him feel uncomfortable with their unwanted attention, Lucas managed to open the door to the outside just as the school bell began its earsplitting ring.
+Now with nobody around to make him feel uncomfortable with their unwanted attention, Lucas went downstairs and down another hallway before pushing a pair of doors open to the outside just as the school bell began its earsplitting ring.

-A few seconds was all it took to tie the severed ends of the bag's strap together in a knot.
+A few seconds was all it took to tie the severed ends of the bag's strap together into a thick knot.
 Lucas then slung it over his shoulder before boarding the school bus.

-As always, at the end of every school day, a couple of these yellow vehicles were parked on the road outside for those who wouldn't be picked up by their parents or anyone else.
+As always, a couple of these yellow vehicles were parked on the road outside for those who wouldn't be picked up by their parents or anyone else at the end of the day.
 Lucas made himself comfortable on the back seat and gazed at the school from the window to see the school grounds now flooded with students, some looking like they jumped straight out of a video game and some sticking to the old-school unarmored modern attire.
 Most of them were excited that they were taking another step closer to summer vacation next week.

 The back seat was Lucas and Davis' favorite spot thanks to it being just one wide leather seat instead of two individual chairs on either side.
-The extra room allowed the two to sit in non-conventional ways without a worry of discomfort or invading each other's personal space.
-Despite having enough room for about five people, it was uncommon for anyone to join the two friends and it was more unlikely they would have any company now because one of them was dressed in ripped and bloody clothes, which made him not too pleasant to look at.
+The extra room allowed the two to sit in non-conventional ways without the worry of discomfort or invasion of each other's personal space.
+Despite having enough room for about five people, it was uncommon for anyone to join the two friends and it was more unlikely they would have any company now.
+One of them was dressed in ripped and bloody clothes, which made him not too pleasant to look at.

-Lucas leaned back on the window, legs stretched across the leather material, and he turned his head to continue looking at the outside view.
+Lucas leaned back on the window, legs stretching across the leather material.
+He turned his head and looked at the outside view.

-The very bus Lucas boarded was eventually filled with other students minutes later and one person boarded this particular vehicle because he had a clear view of his friend sitting by the last window.
+Minutes later, the very bus Lucas boarded was eventually filled with other students and one person boarded this particular vehicle because he spotted his friend sitting by the last window.